If You Have Eczema, Do These 5 Things Every Day

 3. Get plenty of sleep

-5. Find a way to relax and de-stress
+5. Find ways to relax and de-stress

 Get the latest eczema news delivered to your inbox.